-With the tax season in full swing, many of our accredited investors may be in the process of submitting their tax documents.
-Yieldstreet distributes Schedule K1 forms, and to answer any questions investors may have about filling them out, we’ve compiled a breakdown of the form below.
-In this article you can find out what numbers on your K1 form mean, as well as information on where you can find them in your online investment portfolio.
+With the tax season coming soon, many of our accredited investors may be in the process of submitting their tax documents.
+Yieldstreet distributes Schedule K1, and to answer any questions investors may have about filling them out, we’ve compiled a breakdown of the form below.
+In this article you can find out what numbers on your Schedule K1 mean, as well as information on where you can find them in your online investment portfolio.

 Part I deals with the Partnership information, which will be completed by Yieldstreet to identify the individual SPV name and tax identification number, depending on the investment opportunity that this K-1 is for.